 The job of the attorney is to prepare himself or herself in the best way possible for serving clients’ needs, and when it comes to estate planning, that means staying educated and up-to-date on all estate tax implications and rules for transferring property and permissions at the end of life.

-Estate planning attorneys do charge more than online services, but they also provide a much more comprehensive service.
-Whereas online services may allow for mistakes in the will or other arrangements, like forgetting to account for non-probate properties or choosing a less-than-optimal plan for paying the least amount of estate tax necessary, estate attorneys are educated on the important terms and strategies in estate planning.
+Estate planning attorney do charge more than online services, but they also provide a much more comprehensive service.
+Whereas online services may allow for mistakes in the will or other arrangements, like forgetting to account for non-probate properties or choosing a less-than-optimal plan for paying the least amount of estate tax necessary, estate attorney are educated on the important terms and strategies in estate planning.

 Working with an estate-planning attorney is also the most effective way to account for changes in federal or state laws when it comes to the estate tax.
 Estate tax regulations change frequently—including a federal change at the beginning of this year—so it makes sense to work with someone who is well versed in these types of modifications.